GDSC-CEC/HacktoberFest-2022-Android/easy/calculator app/Readme.md

 ## Calculator App

 You have to create a calculator app that performs arithmetic operations.
 You can create a simple mathematical calculator or a scientific calculator.
 It's all upto you.
 You can show your creativity at making the best app.
+To build this application you would need to make use of Android Studio as a platform for app development.
+Also, you need to write the code using Kotlin.
+And for the interactive user interface, you can use XML.

 ### Input
 Input should be given as numbers and operators(+,-,% etc.)